GrigorisParaskevakos/BankAccount_PasaskevakosG_BootCamp3/README.md

 --SETUP (STEP2)
 --CLOSE WORKBENCH
 THEN:
----Just open "BankAccounts.bat" and make history!
+---Just open "BankAccounts.bat" and make Run the Application "

 # E L S E do: